Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 This phenomenon ends up locking people in what is called an echo chamber.
 As time goes by, their opinion becomes more and more polarized, and they end up developing a deep distrust of public institutions and the press.
 As a result, public opinion appears increasingly divided.

 Social network algorithms do the trick.
 Many offer a personalized content recommendation feature by default.
 This feature aims at encouraging the user to stay as long as possible on the platform by submitting more and more content similar to the ones that got them engaged.
 This is where our cognitive biases come into play: these similar contents are those that conform to our pre-existing opinions, or that come from our relatives.
-Users are constantly bombarded with contents that confirm and reinforce their ideas.
+Content constantly bombards users, confirming and reinforcing their ideas.

-This fragmentation of society is precisely the result sought by disinformation tactics in an information war.
+Disinformation tactics in an information war intentionally fragment society.
 A nation’s enemies seek to reinforce the divisions that fracture its society in order to weaken it even further.

 In the United States, this situation had dramatic consequences during the COVID 19 pandemic.
 A large part of the population, relying on false information, refused to wear the mask, multiplying in a tragic way the number of contaminations and victims of the virus.